A Thought Based on Deconstructing Common Life by O.G. Rose

 We walk outside and see that the spot we thought the venue site would fit in isn’t flat.
 It looked flat, but on close inspection, it’s slightly tilted.
 This changes the design of the ceremony site significantly, and unfortunately, the design brides enjoy the most will no longer be possible.

 Well, maybe there’s another site on the property?
 Perhaps somewhere else the most popular outdoor ceremony site design will be possible?
 There is a big lake on our property: we check down there.
 It’s flat!
 There’s space!
 But goodness, there’s no shade or electricity.
 And the bugs can be terrible.
 But brides love getting married near the lake.
 But if it rains hard the night before, the lake will be muddy.
 Maybe we could build a ceremony site at the lake and one on the nearby hill as a backup?
 But that would cost $50,000, and we can’t charge more than $4,000 a wedding in our market.
 That’s about 13 weddings before we pay for the space, and we already have other costs to manage.
-Considering our total costs, it could be 4 years before we turn a profit, and that assumes there isn’t a significant change in the tastes of brides before then.
+Considering our total costs, it could be four years before we turn a profit, and that assumes there isn’t a significant aesthetic change in the tastes of brides before then.
 The style of our venue might go out…

 We walk around to the back of our venue and look for another spot.
 It’s flat, there happens to be an electrical socket nearby, and the trees provide great shade, but there’s no view of the lake.
 We’re famous for our lake view.

 Ideas unto themselves don’t have to make any tradeoffs: they appear whole, complete, and perfect.
 But when we try to translate ideas into the world, we must start changing them to be possible in the world.
-And that’s when the tradeoffs and tragedy come in, but only to those who actually try to realize an idea in the world.
+And that’s when the tradeoffs and tragedies come in, but only to those who actually try to realize an idea in the world.
 To those standing on the outside thinking about the situation, the tradeoffs are abstractions.
 Sure, the onlookers know nothing is perfect, but thinkers tend to think they can approximate perfection better than they actually can.
 People who actually try to implement their ideas know better, but thinkers have reason to think that they will be different.
 After all, they haven’t tried to build the outdoor venue space yet: they have reason to think they could be different.
 And if it’s not perfect, it’s not like the other people did any better…